 How do we tackle this problem in this world-gone-crazy that we live in?
-If you can’t change the pace the world zooms around you, you can certainly practice healthy habits to help you manage the pace.
-Of course we’re going to recommend yoga!
+If we can’t change the pace the world zooms around us, we can certainly practise healthy habits to help us manage the pace.
+Of course, GxS is going to recommend yoga!

 Let’s see how yoga is helpful!
 And remember to read on for our two nutritional guides too!

 1. Regulating Your Breath

 Breath work is a very important component in yoga.
 Different breathing techniques are used to lead your practice into meditation and movement.
 Often, when you are stressed, your breaths are shortened.
 Learning to regulate your breathing helps to calm the nervous system and allows you to manage the situation at hand in a more productive way.
 Yoga teaches you to bring awareness to your breathing and using it to help you move through challenging poses in the practice - all which aims to train your mind and body to move through challenging situations with a steady, calm breath.

 Not only does breathing help calm the mind but many resting poses, such as Child’s Pose and reclining postures, help calm your nervous system and relax your muscles.
 Hip opening stretches are also great to release physical tension in your body and even trapped emotions!
 That’s why many people feel refreshed and rejuvenated after a yoga class!

 3. Mind & Body Awareness